 Where the upholstery cushion meets armrests, upholstery folds, tufts, or buttons, use a detailing attachment for your vacuum to get in deep and remove loose debris.

-I scored my vacuum detailing attachments from the Goodwill Outlet for pennies, but you can grab a similar set here on Amazon (it has 1000 uses, and even can work as a precision blower to replace canned air for cleaning electronics!
+I scored my vacuum detailing attachments from the Goodwill Outlet for pennies, but you can grab a similar set here at Amazon (it has 1000 uses, and even can work as a precision blower to replace canned air for cleaning electronics!
 Just use a shop vac configured to blow instead of suck air through the hose)

 Use a fabric shaver to remove pills from fabric